Omarov3000/niga/libs/orm/src/sync/synced.md

 Solution: enforce constrains server side only.
 Reject mutations that violate them.

 # TODO

+@libs/orm/src/sync/synced-db.test.ts you need to remove // authorId is binary data, just verify it exists and properly verify that it is

 migrateDb in orm
 .clear in synced-db
 RemoteDbClient + RemoteDbServer